jenhausu/3rd-Party-Library-for-iOS/README.md

 #### UIView
 1. [SIAlertView](https://github.com/Sumi-Interactive/SIAlertView) : An UIAlertView replacement with block syntax and fancy transition styles.
+2. [Swift-Prompts](https://github.com/GabrielAlva/Swift-Prompts) : A Swift library to design custom prompts with a great scope of options to choose from.
 2. [BlockAlertsAnd-ActionSheets](https://github.com/gpambrozio/BlockAlertsAnd-ActionSheets) : Beautifully done UIAlertView and UIActionSheet replacements inspired by TweetBot.
 3. [CMPopTipView](https://github.com/chrismiles/CMPopTipView) : Custom UIView for iOS that pops up an animated "bubble" pointing at a button or other view.
 Useful for popup tips.
 4. [VBFPopFlatButton](https://github.com/victorBaro/VBFPopFlatButton) : Flat button with 9 different states using POP.